 Jack Cilek, BK 2012, was a student at the University of Arizona, when he was diagnosed with cancer that ultimately took his life in 2014.
 Jack was an avid swimmer and member of the BK Swim Team.
 His many friends and family established an endowed scholarship in his memory that will be granted to a member of the BK swim team.
 The first distribution of that award was in 2016-2017.
+The Jack Cilek Classic, a memorial golf tournament managed by St. Luke’s Health System, provides a portion of its proceeds to the scholarship fund.
 Additional donations to this fund are gratefully accepted, and the family will be notified of all gifts.

 The Vincent Galindo, Jr., Memorial Scholarship